-5. On 5 May 2020, we launched the Subsidy Scheme for Encouraging Early Deployment of 5G under the second round of Anti-epidemic Fund.
-The scheme aims to encourage various sectors to deploy 5G technology early to foster innovation and smart city applications, thereby improving their operation efficiency and service quality as well as enhancing Hong Kong's overall competitiveness.
-The scheme has been well received and with additional funding earmarked by the Government in July 2021, its application deadline has been extended to 31 December 2022.
-OFCA will continue to administer the scheme and monitor implementation of the approved projects, and arrange a sharing session in 2022 to showcase the successful projects.
+6. On 5 May 2020, we launched the Subsidy Scheme for Encouraging Early Deployment of 5G under the second round of Antiepidemic Fund.
+The scheme aimed to encourage various sectors, through the provision of financial incentives, to deploy 5G technology early to foster innovation and smart city applications, thereby improving their operation efficiency and service quality as well as enhancing Hong Kong's overall competitiveness.
+The scheme received enthusiastic responses across different sectors with its application deadline being extended several times until 31 December 2022.
+Over 170 applications involving more than \$76 million were approved.
+OFCA will monitor the implementation of the approved projects.